 - Family has a Georgia Cyber Academy loaner computer.

-- Family has completed a family income form after July 1st of the current school year.
+- Family has completed a family income form after July 1st of the current school year and qualifies for financial assistance.

 - Family is compliant in academics, attendance, records and all other GCA requirements.

-- Family does not have a GCA issued Hot Spot.
+- ISP Checks are only provided if a family does not have a GCA issued Hotspot.

 Eligibility for the ISP supplement begins the first full month after the family receives the loaner computer package.
 To receive the supplement when issued in January or June/July, the student must be enrolled in the school at the time of supplement processing to be eligible to receive it.
 Please be aware that if an ISP check is lost, Georgia Cyber Academy does not automatically reissue a check to the family.
 If a check is not received or is lost in the mail, parents need to notify the Georgia Cyber Academy office within thirty (30) days of checks being mailed to open an inquiry.
 At the discretion of Georgia Cyber Academy, non-compliant students may have ISP supplements denied.
 Checks not cashed within ninety (90) days will not be reissued.